yungtiec/bkp-alpha/README.md

 [x] delete tags

+[x] filter by tag

+[x] edit tags

+[ ] refactor loadable
+  - admin page as example
+  - load bundle and data in one place

 [ ] tooltip next to tabs explaining admin verification

 [ ] stock image for emty profile annotation and reply

-[x] filter by tag

-[x] edit tags

 [ ] general comment
   - (back-burner) higher order reducer and action creators for comment and annotations?? since their logics are so similar
   - unnecessary coupling?

 [ ] tag vote like slack reaction?

+[ ] rethink reply thread.
+  - reddit is not a good example!
+  - look up to facebook

 [ ] star(follow) project